lijeffrey39/DinExchange/README.md

 Sell dinex/blocks:

--Type in your offer details.
+- Type in your offer details.
 When you verify your email address, your offer will instantly appear on the market.